 Also consider that there are “fine techniques” of performing the process of hardening knives called “candy”.

 These blade seals are used to prevent carbon from being dispersed.

 The candy consists of wrapping the knife in an inconel material isolating it and helping to preserve the amounts of carbon during the reclamation phase.

 The inconel is hardening steel 0.05 mm thick is an element that is often seen using by makers who perform the hardening themselves.

 The 321 and 309 which are both valid but with a small difference in the maximum operating temperature.

-The 309 is best suited for temperatures above 1050 degrees Celsius.
+The 309 is best suited to temperatures above 1050°C.